charlie-haley/omada_exporter/README.md

 ```
 # values.yaml
 omada:
-    host: 192.1.1.20       #Host of the Omada Controller SDN
+    host: "https://192.1.1.20" #Host of the Omada Controller SDN
-    username: exporter     #Username for the Omada user.
+    username: "exporter"       #Username for the Omada user.
-    password: mypassword   #Host of the Omada Controller SDN
+    password: "mypassword"     #Host of the Omada Controller SDN
-    site: Default          #Site you'd like to get metrics from.
+    site: "Default"            #Site you'd like to get metrics from.
     insecure: false            #Whether to skip verifying the SSL certificate on the controller, defaults to false.
 ```

 ## Metrics